 Each state in Australia has its own unique scale of charges and we have all these available within our stamp duty calculator.
 In 2014 we updated our stamp duty calculator with the one from Stamp Duty Calc.
 Now you don't need Flash and can use calculator on all your mobile devices.
-Also it shows the results for stamp duty only.
-To calculate mortgage repayments on your purchased property - please use our mortgage calculator.
+Stamp Duty Calculator also includes mortgage registration fee and transfer fee for each state.

 Stamp Duty for Investment Property

 Government Duty Charges differ when purchasing an Investment Property compared to the Purchase of an Owner Occupied Home.